elastic/search-ui/README.md

 ### Where can I go to get help?

-The App Search team at Elastic maintains this library and are happy to help.
-Try posting your question to the [Elastic App Search discuss forums](https://discuss.elastic.co/c/app-search).
+The Enterprise Search team at Elastic maintains this library and are happy to help.
+Try posting your question to the [Elastic Enterprise Search](https://discuss.elastic.co/c/enterprise-search/84) discuss forums.
 Be sure to mention that you're using search-ui and also let us know what backend your using; whether it's App Search, Site Search, Elasticsearch, or something else entirely.

 ## Contribute 🚀